jaicdev/GoogleAppScripts/README.md

 ### **6. Execute the Scripts**

-#### Certificate Sender:
+#### Document Sender:
-- Run the `sendCertificates` function to start sending personalized emails with attached certificates.
+- Run the `sendDocuments` function to start sending personalized emails with attached documents.

 #### Document Generator:
 - Run the `generateDocumentsFromTemplate` function to generate personalized documents.